gitops-community/website/docs/kit/README.md

 Is GitOps just infrastructure as code?
 GitOps brings the CD part to the infra as code through reconciliation.
 Carlos Sanchez (see 5:58) talks about, at Adobe, how they use GitOps approaches with Terraform and cloud providers’ infra as code offerings.
 They make changes to the Git repos to deploy and update the infra as needed.
 They also use GitOps for their apps.
 For that, they have apps defined in Git that are automatically deployed across clusters and namespaces.
 For this, they learned that the push model wouldn’t scale to their needs so moved to a pull model.
 With the pull model, the Jenkins pipelines push the Git configs somewhere and then from inside the clusters services pull the configs and reapply the changes as needed to the namespaces, Kubernetes environments, etc. (From [GitOps at Adobe – Carlos Sanchez (Adobe)](https://youtu.be/CU9AseP_DOI))

 ### **Fidelity Infrastructure team using EKS and GitOps tools to provide a platform with “bundled” features:**
 Niraj Amin (see 9:41) shares how his platform team at Fidelity uses EKS and about 15-16 different components to enable their dev teams (things like ALB ingress controller, external DNS, etc.).
 They combine features from EKS, open source, infrastructure code, and custom operators to provide their dev teams with a set of features such as automation.
 This “bundle” of offerings is their platform that provides services across business units and environments.
 For instance, if they make a change to the ingress rule for a security group, that group would essentially receive another version of the platform “bundle.”
 So dev teams, DevOps teams, SRE teams, etc. would be able to upgrade their platform to include the set of features that are “bundled” together by the platform team.
 The end goal is for those teams is not to have to think about the platform at all and to focus on their roles.
+(From [GitOps Days Day 2 Roundtable](https://youtu.be/HHE11BzqXMA)

 ### **Culture based on stability:**
 Dan Brubaker Horst (see 33:30) shares how, in a work culture based on job security, there can be general concerns when new approaches, processes, or tools are introduced.
 Also, their success metrics are not necessarily based on velocity where workflow processes may be scheduled out for weeks.
 The culture also includes employees whose main role is to maintain legacy systems and to be on call.
 For these types of use cases, being able to leverage approaches that improve automation and reliability doesn’t mean lower job security.
 In fact, as Vuk Gojnic shares, it means that the team can scale and do more with existing tools and team members, not lose their jobs.
 (From [GitOps Days Day 1 Roundtable](https://youtu.be/MHgV_9FNU3s))